 In the Court, the rules covering subpoenas are set out under Part 6.5 of the Federal Circuit and Family Court of Australia (Family Law) Rules 2021, referred to in this guide as the Family Law Rules 2021.

 NOTE: in respect of subpoenas to be served in New Zealand, see Practice Direction – Trans-Tasman Proceedings Act Proceedings.

 Return of exhibits and documents that are produced

-When producing subpoenaed documents you may inform the Court that any document produced need not be returned and may be destroyed.
-In this case the Court will destroy or delete the document instead of returning it to you.
+When producing subpoenaed documents, you may inform the Court that any document produced need not be returned and may be destroyed.
+If this happens, the Court will destroy or delete the document instead of returning it to you.

 Otherwise, the Court must return the documents produced in compliance with the subpoena to you:

 - between 28 and 42 days after the order finally determining the application or appeal, or

 - earlier, provided that seven days’ written notice has been given to the party who filed the subpoena of the intention to return the document (this is only for documents that have not been tendered into evidence at a court hearing or trial).

 Information for persons receiving a copy of the subpoena

 The party issuing the subpoena is required to provide a copy of the subpoena to all other parties to the proceeding, the independent children’s lawyer (if appointed), and all persons who may be interested in the subject matter of the subpoena.